Goodie01/Melinoe/README.md

 Melinoë is a chthonic nymph or goddess invoked in one of the Orphic Hymns and represented as a bringer of nightmares and madness.
 This seems particularly suitable for a testing framework.

-Hecate is most often shown holding a pair of torches or a key, perfect for a component that shines a light on outgoing often invisible requests.
+Hecate is most often shown holding a pair of torches or a key, perfect for a component that shines a light on outgoing, often invisible, requests.

 ### Goals
 1. Test a web application